-MDA Receives messages from MUA or from the MTA to sorts and deliver the email to the recipient’s mailbox.
+MDA receives messages from MUA or from the MTA to sort and deliver the email to the recipient’s mailbox.
 Any program that actually handles a message for delivery to the point where it can be read by an email client application can be considered an MDA.
-For this reason, some MTAs (such as Sendmail and Postfix) can fill the role of an MDA when they append new email messages to a local user
+For this reason, some MTAs (such as Sendmail and Postfix) can serve as MDAs when they append new email messages to a local user’s mailbox.

 SMTP Encrypted Channels